"Diversity is the one true thing we all have in common... Celebrate it every day."

 Winston Churchill

-Anthony received his medical degree and completed a master’s on the Science of Stress at the University of Athens with Dr. George P. Chrousos.
-He then trained as a psychiatrist at Duke University, where he worked on both clinical and basic research projects.
-After completing residency, he did a PhD and postdoc in Molecular Biology at the Max Planck Institute of Psychiatry and Ludwig Maximilian University in Munich with Dr. Elisabeth B. Binder.
+Anthony received his medical degree and completed a master’s on the Science of Stress at the University of Athens.
+He then trained as a psychiatrist at Duke University and continued with a PhD and postdoc in Molecular Biology at the Max Planck Institute of Psychiatry and Ludwig Maximilian University in Munich.
 Anthony's passion is to uncover how lasting epigenetic changes result from stressful experiences and shape health or disease trajectories as individuals age.
 He is also a practicing psychiatrist at UNC.
 Outside of work, he enjoys traveling the world, playing piano, and reading fiction.

 Lab Manager

-After obtaining her bachelor's in Ukraine, Oksana relocated to the US and gathered extensive experience across diverse lab settings, working both with cells and rodents.
-Oksana is particularly interested in learning and utilizing novel, cutting-edge molecular biology and other lab techniques.
-Her current role as lab manager is to oversee all wet lab operations and to facilitate ongoing projects that examine the epigenetic mechanisms linking psychosocial stress with accelerated aging and increased disease risk.
+After obtaining her bachelor's in Ukraine, Oksana relocated to the US and gained experience across diverse lab settings, working both with cells and rodents.
+Oksana is interested in learning and utilizing novel, cutting-edge molecular biology and other lab techniques.
+Her current role as lab manager is to oversee all wet lab operations and to facilitate ongoing projects that examine the epigenetic mechanisms linking psychosocial stress with disease risk.
 Outside of the lab, she loves spending time with her family, going to local coffee shops and produce farms, and exploring state and national parks.

 PhD Student (Neurobiology T32 Fellow)